deeplearning4j/deeplearning4j/canova.md

 - DL4J's new CLI system will use input formats that match up to not only your custom ones, but also the standard ones (ARFF, SVMLight, etc)

 Summary: Vectorization is now a first-class citizen.

+Right now we're finishing up the CLI system and running tests on basic datasets for converting just stock CSV data that you'd export from a DB or get from UCI.
+You can transform this data with a small conf file based transform language (label, normalize, copy, etc).